jFarnes/C-WPF-RPG/README.md

 <li>Create an open-source RPG engine that can be easily enchanced and modified.</li>
 </ol>

-All the credits of this tutorial I will be following are in the following
+<b>All the credits of this tutorial I will be following are in the following</b>
 link: https://scottlilly.com/build-a-cwpf-rpg/ , Note that all the credits go to they accordingly, I was not involved in the making of such tutorial.

-Features of the game
+##Features of the game

 These are the things I want the player to be able to do in the game.